volodymyrhudyma/blog/content/blog/2020-11-29-cancel-a-request-in-javascript.md

 ## Fetch API

-Since we already know the API specification, let's take a look at the real example of using it with the `fetch` API:
+Since we already know the API specification, let's take a look at the real example of using it with the Fetch API:

 ```javascript
 const controller = new AbortController();